Mark Alford

 Mark Allen Alford Sr. (born October 4, 1963) is an American politician and former television news anchor serving as the U.S. representative for since 2023.
 He is a member of the Republican Party.

 Early life and career

 Alford was born in Baytown, Texas.
-He attended Sterling High School and the University of Texas at Austin, but left college without graduating.
+He attended Sterling High School and studied government at the University of Texas at Austin, but left college without graduating.

 Alford worked for KPRC-TV in Houston as a reporter and weekend anchor for News 2 Houston from 1995 and 1998.
 Before that, he was anchor for KDFW-TV in Dallas and a reporter with WPTV-TV in West Palm Beach; KWTX-TV in Waco; and KXAN-TV in Austin.
 In 1998, he went to WDAF-TV in Kansas City as an anchor for Fox 4 News and stayed there for 23 years.
 He announced his resignation on October 8, 2021.

 U.S. House of Representatives

 Elections

 On October 27, 2021, Alford announced his candidacy for the United States House of Representatives in as a Republican in the 2022 elections.
 He won the Republican nomination in the August 2 primary election and won the November 8 general election.